Skip to main content

 San Francisco Chinatown

-Grant Avenue at Bush Street, San Francisco, California
+Grant Avenue at Bush Street, San Francisco, CA

 San Francisco’s Chinatown, one of North America’s oldest and largest, has long been one of the city’s top attractions.
 Highlights of this bustling neighborhood that dates back to the California Gold Rush include shops, dim sum restaurants, temples, and markets.